wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

-[`HashMap`](#HashMap) is a scalable in-memory unique key-value store that is targeted at highly concurrent heavy workloads.
-It applies [`EBR`](#EBR) to its entry array management, thus allowing it to reduce the number of locks and avoid data sharding.
+[`HashMap`](#HashMap) is a scalable in-memory unique key-value container that is targeted at highly concurrent heavy workloads.
+It applies [`EBR`](#EBR) to its entry array management, thus enabling it to avoid container-level locking and data sharding.

 ### Examples